Click the titles below to see articles I’ve written:

 Case studies and success stories are extremely effective ways to show people how your product or service solves problems and delivers results.
 I’ll start by talking to your project lead about the problem the customer was having, the solution your product or service provided, and the results your customer is seeing, ideally with an impressive return on investment.
 If possible I’ll also interview your customer to get background information and quotes.
 Having the customer explain why they chose your product or service, and saying how happy they are with the results speaks volumes.

 Click an image on the left to enlarge it and scroll through brochure and flyer examples.

 Strong headlines, concise copy and a clear call to action are brochure and flyer essentials.
 As with all marketing, audience is everything.
-If you’re talking to consumers, I’ll use a different approach than talking to business users.
 I’ll need to know what you want people to do after reading your brochure.
 Visit your website?
 Call you?
 Sign up for something?
 Buy something?
 Is the brochure a leave-behind piece used by your sales force?
 Do you need different versions to serve different purposes?
 Whatever your needs, I can write effective copy that sends the right message to your target audience.